sasidharvenkata/Profile/README.md

 # Runku Venkata Sasidhar
 Hi, I'm sasidhar (she/her)—a Data Scientist at Apporchid India limited working on AI to support machine learning frameworks.
-Previously worked on the Innoplexus india to help recommendations on keyword search.
+Previously worked on the Innoplexus india to help recommendations on keyword search in clinical and pubmed articles retrieval.
 I live in Hyderabad, Telangana and Andhra native. 🙌 I'm a huge nerd/geek, comicon, and aspiring kaggler.

 ## My values
 💖 Safety and trust<br>